 - Supports peace-making in all its forms by telling the stories of these peacemakers and is politically neutral

 - items in the collection

-- creative learning and education activities for all sectors of the community
+- creative learning and education activities for schools and for all sectors of the community

 - exploring local, national and international events